intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 **Note:** This is not great practice, longer term you'll want to use something like the update tfjob operator or otherwise store and fetch credentials rather than putting them in source.

+**Note2** If you're getting errors on `hacky-s3-copy` make sure GCP container repo is set to public.

 #### Monitor the serving